deepalcoholic/SpectralSignalHound-Viewer/README.md

 | Ctrl + ?                 | Show manual (this document)             |
 | Ctrl + F1                | Show information about Program          |

+#Zooming
+You can zoom in on the plot via Mouse1 click and hold.
+This zoom window will be maintained during changes in the sweep index, so that you can effectively zoom in on a range and watch it changes over time.
+In order to back out, you can click the __Fix Zoom__ button, which will reset the zoom to the largest view.

 # Manual?
 We don't need no stinking manual!

 Honestly, you should be able to figure it out.
 Its not that complicated.